BlaqueDevs/se-assignment-day-5-technical-writing-and-review-ayegbakenneth/README.md

 Examples helps to break down complex context and helps readers to be able to go deep down into a particular subject matter while visuals such as images and other forms helps to make the write up a more interactive way by engaging the writing into a more demostrable way by showing it rather than just writing lines of sentences.

 ## 8. What types of visuals (e.g., diagrams, charts) are most effective for different kinds of technical information?

 The effectiveness of a particular type of visual to be used mostly will depend of the content of the piece of write up.
 The author will choose visuals that is most relatable and appropriate based on the content of the write up.

 ## 9. How do headings and subheadings improve the readability and organization of technical documents?

-It helps by structuring the content, enhancing scanability and guilding the readers .
+It helps by structuring the content, enhancing scanability and guilding the readers.
+.
 ## 10. What are some best practices for creating effective headings and subheadings?